6.4 Aerial-Ground Fusion

 Takeoff and Landing Image Sequences

-After the main grid mission, the drone must visit each fusion point location and capture a continuous image sequence from ground level to flight height.
+After the main grid mission, the drone must visit each fusion point location and capture a continuous image sequence from just above ground level to above flight height.
 This is the most critical and most frequently skipped step in Aerial-Ground Fusion.
 A grid flight without these sequences will not fuse reliably with the ground scan.

 Shoot from at least 3 different horizontal directions at each fusion point to ensure sufficient angular coverage for the fusion algorithm.
+On the M4E and similar drones, set the fixed target as a Point of Interest and enable the Orbit function; the drone holds the aim while you manage the climb and the interval timer does the shooting.

 Keep adjacent image overlap at or above 85 percent throughout the sequence